About the Test

 At-home tests for AST also rely on a blood sample; however, they utilize a fingerstick instead of venipuncture.
 This means that you prick your finger to obtain a drop of blood.
 This sample is then mailed to a laboratory where it can be tested for its level of AST.

 Before the test

-Various types of medications can influence levels of AST and other liver enzymes, so you should talk with your doctor before the test about any prescription drugs, over-the-counter medications, or dietary supplements that you take regularly.
+Various types of medications can influence levels of AST and other liver enzymes, so talk with your doctor before the test about any prescription drugs, over-the-counter medications, or dietary supplements you take regularly.